TomasHubelbauer/sqlite-javascript/README.md

 I am using the Chinook test database file which is a newer alternative to Northwind.

+- Refactor varint parsing in `LeafTablePage` to be generic
 - Continue with https://www.sqlite.org/fileformat.html#b_tree_pages
 - Implement a UI similar to `printDebugPage` but for the whole file where the user can scroll through the grid of hex+dec+ascii triplet combinations (this